 Chapter 31 of Onward then goes into the pain of having to let go of office staff.

-He says that as much as they opened stores haphazardly, so people were hired at times to cover up processes deficiencies.
+He says that as much as they opened stores haphazardly, so people were hired at times to cover up process deficiencies.

 Throwing bodies at problems instead of fixing the root causes.

-He said again they tried to do it as emphatically as possible and providing with more benefits than most other similar companies would.
+He said again they tried to do it as emphatically as possible and provided with more benefits than most other similar companies would.

-Some employees understood and thanked, but some others didn’t.
-And Howard peaks of a few emails he received from some fired employees that hurt him to read.
+Some employees understood and thanked me, but others didn’t.
+And Howard peaks at a few emails he received from some fired employees that hurt him to read.